 We need to create a portfolio that performs well in all conditions.
-Well, we don’t need to create this portfolio because someone has done it for us.
+We don’t need to make this portfolio because someone has done it for us.

-Ray Dalio created what is known as the All Weather Portfolio which contains the exact asset allocation you need to make money in any kind of economy.
-But Ray Dalio’s All Weather Portfolio has some competition, in the form of the Golden Butterfly Portfolio.
+Ray Dalio created what is known as the All Weather Portfolio, which contains the exact asset allocation you need to make money in any economy.

 LMM is a huge Ray Dalio fan.
-Can the Golden Butterfly best our boy?
-We love a good smackdown, so we’ll breakdown the All Weather Portfolio and the Golden Butterfly Portfolio.
+So can the Golden Butterfly best our boy?
+We love a good smackdown, so we’ll break down the All Weather Portfolio and the Golden Butterfly Portfolio.
 May the best portfolio win.

-“What we do know is that we are in the part of the cycle in which the central banks’ getting monetary policy right is difficult and that this time around the balancing act will be especially difficult (given all the stimulation into capacity constraints and given the long duration of assets and a number of other factors) so that the risks of a recession in the next 18-24 months are rising,”
+What we do know is that we are in the part of the cycle in which the central banks’ getting monetary policy right is complex and that this time around, the balancing act will be tough (given all the stimulation into capacity constraints and given the long duration of assets and several other factors) so that the risks of a recession in the next 18-24 months are rising.

 No one wants to lose money in the stock market, but we can’t become too risk-averse because doing so won’t allow our money to grow at the rate we need it to for a comfortable retirement.

-Two Main Ingredients
+Two Main Portfolio Ingredients

-We’ve talked about diversification ad nauseam, but we’re going to talk about it some more because it’s so critical for individual investors.
+We’ve talked about diversification ad nauseam, but we’re going to talk about it more because it’s so critical for individual investors.

 The trick is to take risks and be paid for taking those risks.
 To take a diversified basket of risks in a portfolio.Tweet This

 Risk-weighted return is how much return your investment has made relative to the amount of risk that investment has taken over a given period.

 Here’s an example:

-Vanguard’s Total Stock Market Fund
+Vanguard Total Stock Market Fund

-- Average Annual Return (since 1970) +7.6%
+- Average Annual Return +9.4%

 - Deepest Drawdown (2008) -49.3%